 You can receive your EOBs via U.S. Mail or electronically on your secure member web site.
-If you'd like to receive electronic EOBs, log on to Navigator at www.aetna.com, and follow the instructions to Turn Off Paper under Claims.
+If you'd like to receive electronic EOBs, log on to your secure member websiteat www.aetna.com, and follow the instructions to Turn Off Paper under Claims.